LudvigHz/dotfiles/README.md

 # Dotfiles

-Dotfiles used on Pop!\_OS 19.04 for the following:
+Dotfiles used on (currently) Arch Linux for the following:

 - Xresources (Used for [urxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode))
 - [Vim](http://vim.org)